doublemoulinet/Morrowind-Modular-Mod-Guide/SETUP.md

 	- Bloodmoon.esm

 To install a mod in Wrye Mash, place the mod package in the "Mods" folder you created in your Morrowind directory.
 Wrye Mash will detect it and upate its "Installers Tab."

+Wrye Mash has a few additional functions you should be aware of: cleaning saves and updating a plugin masters list:
+1. Cleaning saves: any time you change your load order (removing or updating a plugin) go to the "Saves" tab in WM.
+Select your save and click the right pane (which lists the plugins associated with the save).
+Mash will prompt you to edit/update the masters list.
+Click yes.
+Then click save at the bottom of the right pane.
+1. Updating masters lists: go to the "Mods" tab for your list of plugins.
+If a plugin's checkbox colour is yellow the associated master file size does not match the plugin's.
+Select the plugin and click the right pane (which lists the masters associated with the plugin).
+Mash will prompt you to edit/update the masters list.
+Click yes.
+Then click save at the bottom of the right pane.

 ## Morrowind Code Patch
 The Morrowind Code Patch (MCP) is an engine-level fix for the Morrowind.exe.
 It is an essential utility.
 The MCP must be installed manually.
 Do not place this in your Wrye Mash "Mods" directory.